 Step 6.
 After the file loads, open the folder and double click the .exe file to start the installation.
 It is probably best to select the default download settings for now.
 The installation will create an R folder in the list of program files.
 If you download newer versions of R, this is where the program files will be stored.

 After completing steps 1-6, look for the R shortcut icon on your desktop.
 Double click on it to launch R. You will see a window with the RGui (R graphic user interface).
 You are set to go and can enter all sorts of data and programming commands for running statistical functions (several of these are shown below).
-A good add on to consider is RStudio.
+A great add on to consider is RStudio.
 RStudio is a graphic user interface for R. To get RStudio, go to rstudio.org, download the program, and follow the install instructions.

 Programming syntax for statistical operations